bpmn-os/bpmnos-engine/docs/md/data/main.md

 **COMPLETION** expressions are evaluated when a task enters BUSY state.
 They have full access to status, data, and global attributes.

-### Mutual Exclusivity

-An attribute can be initialized by exactly one of:
+### Attribute Initialization and Modification

+**Initialization (mutually exclusive with model expressions)**:
+An attribute's initial value can come from:
-- INITIALIZATION expression (parse-time, globals only)
+- INITIALIZATION expression (parse-time)
-- ARRIVAL expression (runtime, full context)
-- Model expression (defined in BPMN model)
+- Model expression (defined in BPMN)

-If multiple sources attempt to initialize the same attribute, an error is thrown.
+If both attempt to initialize the same attribute, an error is thrown.

+**Runtime Modification**:
+- ARRIVAL expressions can override INITIALIZATION values at runtime
+- ARRIVAL expressions cannot override model expressions
+- COMPLETION expressions can modify any status attribute, including those with model expressions (model expressions run at ready time, COMPLETION runs later)

+Both ARRIVAL and COMPLETION modifications are local to the activity/task scope and do not affect parent scope values.

+**Limitation - Event Subprocesses**:
+CSV-provided ARRIVAL and COMPLETION expressions for event subprocesses are disallowed unless they produce deterministic (equal) values for all triggerings.
+Use model expressions for event subprocess behavior that may vary between triggerings.

 ### Reproducibility